study-flamingo/ledall-study-guide/ledall_study_guide_manuscript_final.md

 [3] Heslop, B. & Bradak, B. (2010). *Lessons on the English Longsword*.
 Paladin Press.
 [5] Kay, R. (2020).
 "English Longsword for German/Italian Longsword HEMA Students." *HEMA Enthusiast*.

-### CHAPTER 38: THE TWENTY-SECOND COUNTER - "THE LARGE PROFFER WITH A RABETT"
+### COUNTER 38: THE TWENTY-SECOND COUNTER - "THE LARGE PROFFER WITH A RABETT"

 **Original Text:** *The xxijth callyd ye Large proffer wt a rabett and the for quarter.
 Void back ye ryght legge Smyte rabett att ye same hand playng ye rabett then Standyng Styll breke ye same rabett Smyte a full Spryng at hys legge wt a full quarter and an other quarter A voyde be att yor Stoppe*